RainbowHawk1993/Ciphers/README.md

 Ciphertext:	`dqvc1ndq1bxmcu`

 To decrypt just enter the key you entered during encryption.
-(Encryption is not perfect and ideally would have to be fixed)
+(Decryption is not perfect and ideally would have to be fixed)

+# Hill-Cipher
+Example:

+Plaintext:	`TEXT`

+Key:	`HILLHILLHILLHILL`

+Ciphertext:	`79iQ`

+To decrypt just enter the key you entered during encryption.